Its red wooden 12 story pagoda rises stunningly against a 30 meter (100 foot) high rock outcropping (see photo) along the banks of the Yangtze River.

 Legend tells us that the higher you climb up the Shibaozhai pagoda stairs, the better your wish or prayer will be answered.

 When the water behind the Three Gorges Dam reaches its maximum height in 2009, the river will rise to the Shibaozhai pagoda’s foot.
 To keep the waters from ruining the structure, the Chinese are building a special dam that will encircle the entire temple and its huge rock outcropping.

-- Little Three Gorges
+- Lesser Three Gorges